 phone +358 2941 25144

-- understand medical sciences and clinical practice from the point of view of a researcher
+- Be fluent in medical sciences and clinical practice from the point of view of a researcher

-- comprehend and respect the regulations and ethical aspects of biomedical and clinical research
+- Acknowledge the regulatory and ethical aspects of biomedical and clinical research

-After completion of their Master of Science degree in Translational Medicine the students are eligible and strongly encouraged to apply to the several PhD training programmes within the Faculty of Medicine, or in other Faculties and Universities.
+After completion of their Master of Science degree in Translational Medicine the students are eligible and strongly encouraged to apply to the several PhD training programmes within the Faculty of Medicine.